sewpafly/post-thumbnail-extras/README.txt

 Use the shortcode `[pt]` in your posts to quickly embed the featured image as a thumbnail.
 Use the attribute 'size' to change to a different post-thumbnail size (e.g. `[pt size='medium']`).
 You can also use any image in your media gallery if you know the id, by using the `id` attribute (`[pt id='100']`).

+Use the `link` attribute to wrap the image in a link.
+* `link='file'` will create a link to the full size image.
+* `link='post'` will create a link to the attachment page.
+* `link='http...'` creates a link to any URL.

-Use the media library to quickly add this shortcode by pressing the "Insert shortcode button".
+Use the media library to quickly add this shortcode by pressing the "Insert shortcode" button.

 = Add/Delete Post Thumbnails =

 1. In Settings &rarr; Media, click the plus sign to add a new post thumbnail.
 2. Update the width/height and whether or not the post-thumbnail should be cropped to an exact size.
-(If the width or height is set to 0, that boundary constraint is not enforced).
+(If the width or height is set to 0, that boundary constraint is not enforced -- effectively, it's infinite).
 Make sure you click the "save" button so that the changes are stored in the database.

 == Frequently Asked Questions ==

 = Did you even test this? =

 Yes.
 No. Sort of.
 Thanks for asking.
-But [let me know if you're having problems](https://github.com/sewpafly/post-thumbnail-extra/issues) and I'll see what I can do.
+But [let me know if you're having problems](https://github.com/sewpafly/post-thumbnail-extras/issues) and I'll see what I can do.

 == Screenshots ==

 1. In Settings &rarr; Media, click the plus sign to add a new post thumbnail.
 2. Update the width/height and whether or not the post-thumbnail should be cropped to an exact size.
 (If the width or height is set to 0, that boundary constraint is not enforced).
-Make sure you click the "save" button so that the changes are stored in the database.
+Make sure you click the "Save Changes" button so that the changes are stored in the database.
-3. In the media editor, you can choose to insert a shortcode of a single picture with the new button.
+3. In the media editor, you can choose to insert a shortcode of a single picture with the "Insert shortcode" button.

 == Changelog ==

+= 4.0 =
+* Added alignment and link options to the shortcode

 = 3.0 =
 * Shortcode Creation with the Media Library